Certified Administrative Professional (CAP) designation

 - Document Production

-Class Dates for the Spring 2015 Certified Administrative Professional (CAP) Review Course:
+Class dates for the Spring 2016 Certified Administrative Professional (CAP) review course

-Starting in March 2015, the IAAP CAP certification exam will be administered through computer-based testing.
+The IAAP CAP certification exam is administered through computer-based testing.
 Candidates will apply for the exam through IAAP and then schedule a testing time through Pearson Vue.
 The University will continue to provide an instructor led review course for employees.
 We are in the process of updating our program to include the new changes.

 |Exam Topic Covered||Date||Time||Location|